MiniZinc/libminizinc/en/fzn-spec.rst

   set_search(<vars>, <varchoiceannotation>, <assignmentannotation>, <strategyannotation>)

-where :mzndef:`<vars>` is an array variable name or an array literal specifying the variables to be assigned (ints, bools, or sets respectively).
+where :mzndef:`<vars>` is the identifier of an array variable or an array literal specifying the variables to be assigned (ints, bools, or sets respectively).
 Note that these arrays may contain literal values.

 :mzndef:`<varchoiceannotation>` specifies how the next variable to be assigned is